 Morgan hates having his driving criticized at all, and sought to murder Bat after he passed Morgan on the road.

-BFS: A couple of mooks team to swing one.
+BFS: Four mooks team up to swing one gigantic sword in order to kill Shu/Shew.
 They fail and get horribly killed for their trouble.
-Arguably, Uighur's whips account for the whip equivalent of this.

 Black and Gray Morality: The thugs and warlords that populate the wasteland steal, murder and rape to their heart's content, and any attempts to keep them in line tend to be marginally less brutal.
 Even Raoh looks good compared to them.

-Black Blood: Being made before the days when violent anime is screened during midnight, desaturated, black or white blood was the only way that Fist of the North Star could air on television at all.
+Being made before the days when violent anime is screened during midnight, desaturated, black or white blood was the only way that Fist of the North Star could air on television at all.
+Over the course of the first season, this appears to have gradually been phased out for normal red coloured blood, with the black and white bursts of blood being used primarily for when the fluid spurts out of wounds.

-There is some genuine red blood in the anime TV series, most notably when Shin cripples Kenshiro in their first fight.
+There is still ome genuine red blood in the anime TV series, most notably when Shin cripples Kenshiro in their first fight.
 You will never see it when Kenshiro makes a random mook's head violently explode, however.

 Black Humor: Kenshiro's treatment of many villains oozes that, like when he killed a Mook with a Groin Attack so strong that sent him flying and beating the hammer throw record of the head mook and his assistant.